-Bitcoin News: For Price Of 50 Bitcoins A Luxury Apartment Can Be Bought, As Cryptocurrency Value Rises
+Bitcoin News: For Price Of 50 Bitcoins A Luxury Apartment Can Be Bought, Cryptocurrency Value Rises

-In the latest bitcoin news, Baroness Michelle Michelle Mone is singing the praises of the “currency of the future” as it will soon allow people to purchase new luxury property.
-Mone is working with her billionaire boyfriend and partner Douglas Barrowman on a brand new venture which will have bitcoin usable as a payment for acquiring one of their Dubai luxury apartments.
-Based on this project it may show the future value of bitcoin is going to be much more than what people believe as Mone is also recommending people should be buying into the currency.
-However, there are still those who say, “not so fast” when it comes to the concept.
+In the latest bitcoin news, Baroness Michelle Michelle Mone is singing the praises of the “currency of the future,” as it will soon allow people to purchase new luxury properties.
+Mone is working with her billionaire boyfriend and partner Douglas Barrowman on a brand new venture that will have bitcoin usable as a payment for acquiring one of their Dubai luxury apartments.
+Based on this project, it may show the future value of bitcoin is going to be much more than what people believe, as Mone is also recommending people should be buying into the currency.
+However, there are still those who say “not so fast” when it comes to the concept.

-As The Express of the UK reported, Baroness Mone and Barrowman are planning to offer 150 of 1,133 homes in Dubai available for purchase with Bitcoin as part of their newest venture.
+As the Express reported, Baroness Mone and Barrowman are planning to make 150 of 1,133 homes in Dubai available for purchase with bitcoin as part of their newest venture.
 These properties will be the Aston Plaza & Residence apartments which Mone said are situated in the “Beverly Hills of Dubai.”
 Ahead of this virtual currency venture, Baroness Mone has built much of her fortune through the founding of British lingerie brand Ultimo.
-However, she believes strongly in the future of cryptocurrency as she suggests that everyone should be looking to invest a bit into the new currency.
-It’s even mentioned that she’s had her son and parents have all invested in the popular cryptocurrency which relies on the blockchain technology.
+However, she believes strongly in the future of cryptocurrency, as she suggests that everyone should look to invest in the new currency.
+It’s even mentioned that she’s had her son and parents invest in the popular cryptocurrency, which relies on the blockchain technology.

 The Baroness indicated that she likes the currency due to it being “easy for people to trade” with and also due to it being quick and stable in terms of making payments.
 Baroness Mone also added she doesn’t think there’s a bubble and wouldn’t back the concept if it was not something viable.

+“We’re making money out of it.
 I’m a Baroness in the House of Lords, if there was anything untoward, I wouldn’t be doing it.
+I believe it’s the currency of the future.”

-Her partner Douglas Barrowman is also clearly on board with the concept as he is helping to launch the new Dubai apartment venture.
+Her partner, Douglas Barrowman, is also clearly on board with the concept, as he is helping to launch the new Dubai apartment venture.
 Barrowman said he believes “everyone should have a little bit of exposure to bitcoin.”
-Barrowman suggested individuals could simply purchase one bitcoin, store it in a paper wallet offline and forget about it for five years.
+Barrowman suggested individuals could simply purchase one bitcoin, store it in a paper wallet offline, and forget about it for five years.
 He contends that they may be in for a nice surprise when they take a look in five years at the bitcoin value.

 Bitcoin has already been used for a variety of different “real world” purchases.
 Wired reported years ago that one of the first noted bitcoin transactions saw a customer spend 10,000 bitcoins in exchange for two pizzas delivered by Papa John’s.
 Many local businesses in different states and even select online retailers are starting to accept the form of payment.
 Overstock is among one of the websites that accepts the payment now.
 There are even bitcoin ATMs popping up around the United States.
 Some of them even sell another currency called “Litecoin,” which is considered the silver to the gold standard bitcoin.
-Now there’s luxury property in Dubai about to be sold which will make more history for the virtual currency.
+Now, there’s luxury property in Dubai about to be sold that will make more history for the virtual currency.

 The news of the first property development available for virtual currency arrives after bitcoin has seen a large run up over the past year.
-Charts at the popular website Coinbase suggest that bitcoin has surged $4,028 over the past year giving it a whopping increase of 659.22 percent.
-The currency has moved upwards by over $1,200 in just the past month and one bitcoin was headed for the $5,000 mark about a week ago.
-The value of the future currency is clearly there, and it seems that mainstream individuals are becoming more and more attracted to the notion of Bitcoin as well as “altcoins” which are other unique and independent forms of cryptocurrency based on the blockchain.
+Charts at the popular website Coinbase suggest that bitcoin has surged $4,028 over the past year, giving it a whopping increase of 659.22 percent.
+The currency has moved upwards by over $1,200 in just the past month, and one bitcoin was headed for the $5,000 mark about a week ago.
+The value of the future currency is clearly there, and it seems that mainstream individuals are becoming more and more attracted to the notion of bitcoin as well as “altcoins,” which are other unique and independent forms of cryptocurrency based on the blockchain.

-A chart posted on the Marketwatch Twitter profile shows the explosive rise in value of bitcoin as it has climbed from below $1,000 per bitcoin to nearly $5,000 per bitcoin this past year.
+A chart posted on the MarketWatch Twitter profile shows the explosive rise in the value of bitcoin as it has climbed from below $1,000 per bitcoin to nearly $5,000 per bitcoin this past year.
 Many of those who praise the possibilities of the virtual currency believe that $5,000 will be blown away by bigger price points in the future.
-That remains to be seen, although it’s hard to argue that the currency is gaining some traction and become popular with the mainstream.
+That remains to be seen, although it’s hard to argue that the currency is gaining some traction and becoming popular with the mainstream.

 Literally just a huge bitcoin chart that shows its incredible rise to $4,700 https://t.co/ADZ8CDKBdv pic.twitter.com/ESp65gsIoP